ProtonWallet/andromeda/README.md

 - Calling `make swift-bindings`, generates the bindings
 - Calling `make ios-xcframework`, create the xcframework and update the Package

-You should then have an up-to-date package that you can drag and drop in the `LocalPackages` directory in the Pass project.
+You should then have an up-to-date package that you can drag and drop in the `LocalPackages` directory in the Wallet project.

 Link to the UniFFI guide: https://mozilla.github.io/uniffi-rs/